-Agriculture - includes, farming in all its branches, generally as the cultivation and tillage of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural, floricultural, viticultural or horticultural commodities, and shellfishing, including preparations and delivery to storage or to market or to carriers for transportation to market.
+"Agriculture" includes farming in all its branches, generally as the cultivation and tillage of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural, floricultural, viticultural or horticultural commodities, and shellfishing, including preparations and delivery to storage or to market or to carriers for transportation to market.

-Best Management Practices - (BMP), means a sequence of activities designed to limit a nonpoint pollution source.
-For the purposes of this Bylaw, BMP means the most current edition of "Best Management Practices for Soil and Nutrient Management in Turf Systems," prepared by University of Massachusetts Extension, Center for Agriculture, Turf Program.
+"Best Management Practices" (BMP", means a sequence of activities designed to limit a nonpoint pollution source.
+For the purposes of the bylaw, BMP, means the most current edition of "Best Management Practices for Soil and Nutrient Management in Turf Systems", prepared by University of Massachusetts Extension, Center for Agriculture, Turf Program.

-Certified Fertilizer Applicator - means a person certified by the Cape Cod Commission, Cape Cod Cooperative Extension, or Town of Mashpee departments, or any combination thereof, to apply fertilizer and manage turf in conformance with the BMP.
+"Certified Fertilizer Applicator" means a person certified by the Cape Cod Commission, Cape Cod Cooperative Extension, or Town of Mashpee departments, or any combination thereof, to apply fertilizer and manage turf in conformance with BMP.

-Compost or Organic Compost - means the biologically stable, humus-like material derived from composting or the aerobic, thermophilic decomposition of organic matter.
+"Compost" or "Organic Compost" means the biologically stable, humus-like material derived from composting or the aerobic, thermophilic decomposition of organic matter.

-Fertilizer - means a substance that enriches the soil with the elements essential for plant growth, such as nitrogen, phosphorus potassium or other substances; fertilizer does not include those nutrients that are normally excluded from fertilizer such as chemicals that are part of horticultural gypsum, dolomite, limestone, lime, Jersey greensand, grass clippings, or compost topdressing; compost tea and liquid seaweed, as defined and applied in accordance with standards in Section 5(F), is also excluded from definition of fertilizer.
+"Fertilizer" means a substance that enriches the soil with elements essential for plant growth, such as nitrogen, phosphorus, potassium or other substances; fertilizer does not include those nutrients that are normally excluded from fertilizer such as chemicals that are part of horticultural gypsum, dolomite, limestone, lime, Jersey greensand, grass clippings, or compost topdressing; compost tea and liquid seaweed, as defined and applied in accordance with standards in Section 5(f), is also excluded from the definition of fertilizer.

-Heavy rain - is a rainfall greater than 0.25 inches per hour during a twenty four (24) hour period, or a rainfall of one (1") inch total in the next twenty four (24) hour period.
+"Heavy Rain" is a rainfall greater than 0.25 inches per hour during the next twenty four (24) hour period or a rainfall of greater than one (1") inch total in the next twenty four (24) hour period.

-Impervious surface - means any structure, surface, or improvement that reduces or prevents absorption of storm water into land, and includes concrete, asphalt, paver blocks, gravel, decks, patios, elevated structures, and other similar structures, surfaces, or improvements.
+"Impervious Surface" means any structure, surface, or improvement that reduces or prevents absorption of storm water into land, and includes concrete, asphalt, paver blocks, gravel, decks, patios, elevated structures, and other similar structures, surfaces, or improvements.